-Educational - In the face of significant budgetary shortfalls, maintenance of educational quality is the foremost challenge.
+- Educational In the face of significant budgetary shortfalls, maintenance of educational quality is the foremost challenge.
 The environment for recruiting and retaining qualified students continues to be competitive.
 We continue to be challenged to increase the number of graduates through an admission process focused on both demonstrated talent and scholarly potential without being so selective that we fail to serve our key constituents.
-The provision of accessible academic and student support services that promote success is also essential despite reduced staff.

-Operational - The resources to address faculty and staff work-loads, allocate appropriate office space, and distribute increased responsibilities in the face of continuing budget constraints and human resource challenges must be established.

-Human Resources - A significant number of faculty and staff retirements has prompted heightened competition with other institutions for qualified personnel.
+The provision of accessible academic and student support services that promote success is also essential despite reduced staff. - Operational The resources to address faculty and staff work-loads, allocate appropriate office space, and distribute increased responsibilities in the face of continuing budget constraints and human resource challenges must be established.
+The implementation of a new enterprise resource planning system has placed additional demands upon staff as new operational practices are adopted. - Human Resources A significant number of faculty and staff retirements have prompted heightened competition with other institutions for qualified personnel.
 Coupled with this are difficulties in attracting and retaining faculty and staff given state pay limitations, and the existence of declining state appropriations that do not allow for any salary increases and inequity/compression adjustments.
-The state economic context has made it much more difficult to attract and retain highly qualified candidates.

-Financial - Sharp decreases in state allocations have significantly shifted costs to students whose ability to pay for increased tuition is limited.
+The state economic context has made it much more difficult to attract and retain highly qualified candidates. - Financial Sharp decreases in state allocations have significantly shifted costs to students whose ability to pay for increased tuition is limited.
 Lack of funding for new construction decreases the University's ability to serve more students and to improve the educational experience for those who are already enrolled.
-We need to identify other substantial resources to offset decreasing state appropriations and to increase allocations to severely depleted operating budgets.

-Community-related - Public service and outreach activities are threatened by economic conditions.
-USCA has currently reached 40% of its \$26 million comprehensive fundraising campaign.
+We need to identify other substantial resources to offset decreasing state appropriations and to increase allocations to severely depleted operating budgets. - Community-related Public service and outreach activities are threatened by economic conditions.
+USCA has currently reached 58% of its \$26 million comprehensive fundraising campaign.
 Even greater efforts by our staff as well as community volunteers will be needed in the next several years to reach our goal.
 Greater connections with alumni, friends, and the surrounding community must continue to be developed to build financial support for USC Aiken.
 We need to be increasingly strategic in our outreach activities and external relationships.